tobyweston/essential_acceptance_testing/manuscript/the_process.md

 # A Typical Agile Process

+// TODO rename this file to typical_process

+Story delivery life cycle.

+1. Pick a story
+1. Define acceptance criteria
+1. Agree acceptance criteria
+1. Develop functionality
+1. Demo and sign off

+## Define acceptance criteria

-> "When is the story done?"
+> "How do we know when a story is done?"

-## Agree Acceptance Criteria

 Once you've selected a story from the option list (backlog), you can work it up in terms of acceptance criteria.
-The idea here is to describe the requirements not in terms of a traditional test script (a series of instructions to follow) but as an english description of the business requirements.
+The idea here is to describe the requirements not in terms of a traditional test script (a series of instructions to follow) but as an english description of the business goals.
 It's a subtle difference which we'll explore more in [Part 2](#part2).

-For example, with a traditional test script, you might describe a user login in terms of steps;

-> John clicks onto the user entry text box, enters his name and password before clicking the login button.
-The main page should be displayed.

-They're geared up for manual testing and offer instructions that a real person can follow.

-With more of a _specification_ based approach, you describe just the high level business flow (in plain english) and a person would interpret this into actions.
-It describes the objectives of the story.
+With more of a _specification_ based approach, you describe the high level business flow in plain english.
+You're not concerned with the details of how this might be implemented.
+It's a chance to focus on the business intent and make sure everyone involved understands what's required, the terms and the business context.

-> When a user logs in, the main page is displayed.
+This is done with the business.

+A typical way to do this is to arange a session where the business and development team get together to define some basic stories.
+It's likely the business know what's comming up and this session's goals are to put some of these down on paper as stories.
+Each story should be explanied, it's goals outlined and the developers can start to think about how this might be realised with the system design.

+D> ## What's a Story? {#whats-a-story-aside}
+D>
+D> There is often some debate about the definition of a story.
+For the purpose of this discussion, lets assume that a story is just a way to decompose the requirements into achievable chunks that, if implemented, would add _business_ value.
+It's common to physically write the story description on an index card.
+Teams might then use this as a token on the team's project board to visualise it's task management, moving from left to right to indicate progress.

+You'd then attempt to define some acceptance criteria.

+>D ## Do we need a meeting to agree acceptance criteria?
+>D
+>D You don't need a meeting to define acceptance criteria, in fact, its great if you can keep discussing and clarifying them over time.
+You may find it useful though to have a kick-off type meeting where you can discuss a story's background, context and goals.
+>D
+>D Note that I'm not talking about an _iteration planning_ meeting here, more like a story definition meeting.
+The difference is that we're not trying to _plan_ which stories are being played in an iteration.
+Instead we want to work up the teams understanding of a story.
+To be most efficent, some analysis work should have already been understaken.

+Once you've written the criteria down, you can attempt to agree them with interested parties.
+We'll brush over how best to physically record the criteria but we'd aim to have them in a format that will help us later when we come to convert them into executable tests.
+For arguments sake, you might record these on a Wiki, source code, HTML pages associated with the project source or just on the back of the story card.

+Remember that all this is done before writting any code.

+A> ## Define acceptance criteria check list {define-acceptance-criteria-check-list-aside}
+A> - Business analysis has been undertaken.
+A> - Developers understand the business background, context and goals for a story.
+A> - There is no ambiguity about business terms and everyone agrees of their definition.
+A> - Acceptance criteria have been discussed and documented.

+## Agree accepance criteria

+Starting with a set of criteria from the previous step, the next task is to sit down with everyone and agree on the format and content.
+This means pulling in testers, developers and domain experts, sit around a display and hammer out any details.

+>A ## Stickers as sign-off {#stickers-as-sign-off-aside}
+>A
+>A A great technique visualise progress of a story is to use stickers to represent agreement or sign-off at the various stages.
+For example, when a business analyst agrees to the acceptance criteria, a story's index card might get a green sticker.
+When a testers agrees, a blue sticker and when developers agree, a yellow one.
+You can have as many stickers as you like or use columns on your board.
+>A
+>A The whole purpose of the define, agree, develop, demo cycle is to spot problems early and adjust.
+In that spirit, it makes sense to prevent progress to the next step until previous steps have be completed.
+For example, don't start development until you have the full set of stickers.
+A If this causes delays and 'blocked' work, missing stickers can help highlight where the problem lies.

 >D ##Specification by example {#specification-by-example-aside}
 >D